DataDog/datadog-agent/pkg/autodiscovery/providers/README.md

 ### `FileConfigProvider`

-The `FileConfigProvider` is a static config provider, it scans the check configs directory once at startup.
+The `FileConfigProvider` is a static config provider, it scans the check configs directory at startup.
+The files are cached in memory for five minutes.

 ### `KubeletConfigProvider`